Meet the team

 At the moment fatherhood has limited his involvement with sport, apart from chasing after his four young children and playing Wii Sports!

-Sioux Timmins, Qualifications Development Manager
+Sioux Timmins, Business Development Manager (Currently on Maternity Leave)

-Pete Allott, Qualifications Development Manager
+Pete Allott, Business Development Manager

 Pete joined us in 2004 as a temporary administrator on football coaching qualifications.
 Over the years he has worked his way up through the ranks to first be a Qualifications Development Manager whose responsibilities include developing coach education for sports including Basketball, Judo and Wrestling.